Deep Learning for Genomics: A Concise Overview: Genomic Applications

 \subsubsection{Promoters and Enhancers}

 The most efficient way of gene expression regulation for an organism is at the transcriptional level, which occurs at the early stage of gene regulation.
-Enhancers and promoters are two of most well characterized types functional elements in the regions of non-coding DNA, which belong to cis-regulatory elements (CREs).
-Readers can visit \cite{wasserman2004CREs1} and \cite{CREs22015identification} for review of early approaches for identification of CREs.
+Enhancers and promoters are two of the most well-characterized types of functional elements in the regions of non-coding DNA, which belong to cis-regulatory elements (CREs).
+Readers can visit \citet{wasserman2004CREs1} and \citet{CREs22015identification} for a review of early approaches for the identification of CREs.

-Promoters locate near the transcription start sites of genes and thereby initiate transcription of particular genes.
-Conventional algorithms still perform poorly on promoter prediction, while the prediction is always accompanied with a high false positive rate \citep{fickett1997eukaryotic}.
-The compensate for sensitivity is usually achieved at the cost of specificity, and render the methods not accurate enough for applications.
-One initial work by \cite{horton1992assessment} applied neural networks to predict E. coli promoter sites and provided a comparison of neural networks versus statistical methods. \cite{CNNpromoters1996early} also applied neural networks to promoter recognition, albeit assisted with some rules which use the gene context information predicted by GRAIL.
-These early works of deep learning models was not noticeable enough to demonstrate a clear edge over the weight matrix matching methods.
-One recent study by \cite{CNNpromoters2017} used a CNN with no more than three layers well demonstrated the superiority of CNN over conventional methods in promoter recognition of five distant organism.
+Promoters locate near the transcription start sites of genes and thereby initiate the transcription of particular genes.
+Conventional algorithms still perform poorly on promoter prediction, while the prediction is always accompanied by a high false positive rate \citep{fickett1997eukaryotic}.
+The compensation for sensitivity is usually achieved at the cost of specificity and renders the methods not accurate enough for applications.
+One initial work by \citet{horton1992assessment} applied neural networks to predict E. coli promoter sites and provided a comparison of neural networks versus statistical methods. \citet{CNNpromoters1996early} also applied neural networks to promoter recognition, albeit assisted with some rules which use the gene context information predicted by GRAIL.
+These early works of deep learning models were not noticeable enough to demonstrate a clear edge over the weight matrix matching methods.
+One recent study by \citet{CNNpromoters2017} used a CNN with no more than three layers well demonstrated the superiority of CNN over conventional methods in promoter recognition of five distant organism.
 Their trained model has been implemented as a web application called CNNProm.
 A more latest CNN-based model for enhancer prediction applied transfer learning setting on different species/datasets \citep{cohn2018enhancer}.
-Another highlight of their work lies the design of adversarial training data.
+Another highlight of their work lies in the design of adversarial training data.